nicolasgil95/Lab3Rob22.1/README.md

 The objective is to implement a Pick And Place application with the Phantom X robot, which consists in the following.
 The robot must take the type 1 piece that is on its right and place it in front.
+#Restrictions:

+The paths must be of the pick and place type, that is, rectangular paths, movements vertical to go up and down, and horizontal movement to move.

 <a href="https://imgbb.com/"><img src="https://i.ibb.co/nf59ZPk/Screenshot-from-2022-06-01-20-59-24.png" alt="Screenshot-from-2022-06-01-20-59-24" border="0"></a>